 Option 1: Stain the Fabric

-Peel and scrape away all the unstable polyurethane ‘skin’, and stain the exposed fabric with one of our water-based paints.
+Peel and scrape away as much of the unstable polyurethane ‘skin’ as possible, and stain the exposed fabric with one of our water-based paints.

 This will take a couple hours and cost $23 – $50, depending on the scope of the damage.
-This improves appearance somewhat, but you will not have a smooth, lustrous leather-like surface that repels water, and the disparity in texture will be obvious up close.
+This improves appearance somewhat, but you will not have a smooth, lustrous leather-like surface that repels water, and the disparity in texture will be obvious from a 2-3 foot distance.

 Option 2: Peel, Repair, Recolor